Do you ever wonder what the early signs of pregnancy are? Are there any symptoms you might experience as soon as a few days past ovulation (DPO)?

 Cramps are also quite normal during early pregnancy.
 You might feel these cramps as a mild pressure or a quick sharp pain.
 They could even be felt as soon as the egg nestles into the uterus, at about 6 DPO.

 Your womb can grow quite rapidly during the early stages of pregnancy, bringing with it these uncomfortable feelings.
 After all, it’s preparing itself to house your baby for the next nine months.

 While these pains are generally nothing to worry about, if you’re concerned in any way, it’s best to see your doctor (source).

 As well as getting stomach cramps, a number of women describe a sensation like their muscles are being pulled or stretched.
 Some feel like something is pinching them inside their abdomen (source).

 These feelings are quite normal, and can happen from six days past ovulation and onwards.
 While this might be a bit uncomfortable, it shouldn’t be painful.
-If it is, see your doctor.
-This is especially the case if it’s accompanied by a loss of blood.
+If you are experiencing painful cramps or bleeding, contact your OB provider.

 5. Frequent Urination

 I dare say we all know that needing the bathroom more when you are pregnant is something most women experience.
-At this early stage you won’t be reaching for the pack of Tena Lady or letting out a drip when you cough, sneeze or laugh.
+At this early stage you won’t be reaching for the pack of adult diapers or letting out a drip when you cough, sneeze or laugh.